quantuminformation/test-recorder/README.md

 # Running Ember-cli tests

+Just paste in the output into the relevant place in your tests and run as normal.

-I maintain a fork [here](https://github.com/QuantumInformation/ember-cli-todos) of the Ember-cli todos
+I maintain a fork [here](https://github.com/QuantumInformation/travis-web) of using the test-recorder with the travis-web app.

-I have an extra file where I can paste in the auto generated test:

 ## Roadmap
-* Record any changes to location (routes, html5 etc)
+* Record any changes to location (routes, html5, etc)
 * Allow selects to be automated
 * Allow more complex click actions like the steps to click on inputs like select2 to be recorded
 * Ignore clicks on ember elements with no effect
 * Create codes for key-presses
-* Get mutations to work with async effects more accurately with performance api
+* Get mutations to work with async effects to be configured with separate wait times
 * create tests for changes of lengths in lists
-* Generate cucumber specs
+* Create cucumber generator
+* Create protractor generator

 ## TIPS